 Richard has worked on high net worth cases for several people in the public eye and has brought about successful conclusions to these matters without the need for contested and expensive litigation, with a proactive and amicable approach to settlement.

 He has previously run a travel company for severely disabled children and a housing company for people coming out of prison and seeking accommodation.
 He is currently a sitting magistrate and was a partner at an international trade commerce and construction legal practice overseeing the Dispute Resolution Department, which also dealt with clients’ matrimonial issues.

 Away from work Richard is a car and motorbike enthusiast and his other interests include international music and dance, family and swimming.
 His passion in life is to help others to reach their goals and to achieve the most he can in all he does.

-FIONA SMITH, SENIOR SOLICITOR.
+FIONA SMITH, DIRECTOR.

 Fiona has close to 20 years' experience dealing with sales and purchases of freehold and leasehold properties, re-mortgages, right-to-buy and lease extensions.

 She has leading specialist knowledge of unregistered title, having assisted a charitable trust in registering its portfolio of more than 100 unregistered properties (some of which had title deeds going back to the 1600's) at the Land Registry.

 Her interest in land law is perhaps a natural progression given she graduated from Christ's College, Cambridge with a degree in Geography.